 HARRY – We all choose where the direction goes, but when it comes to execution, what’s the next move in order to unlock such and such, that's where Simon's helping us a lot.

-Now for some random and quickfire questions.
-Here goes.
-What's something you think everyone should do at least once in their life?
+What's something you think everyone should do at least once?

 HARRY – Quit your job and chase your dream.